Iberia-Ent/software-engineering--roles-definition/README.md

 ## Career paths

-Explore well-defined career paths for each role, categorized into different levels
+Explore well-defined career paths for each role, categorized into different levels.

+You have a broad definition for the carrer paths in [Software engineering](swe_competency_matrix.md), and the specialization of each path.,

 ### Paths